 Record keeping (VAT Notice 700/21) gives guidance on the general records you must keep if you are registered for VAT.

-If you use the margin scheme, there are some additional record keeping rules which apply to your stock book and invoices - paragraphs 5.2 to 5.3 give details.
+If you use the Margin Scheme, there are some additional record keeping rules which apply to your stock book and invoices - paragraphs 5.2 to 5.3 give details.

 These additional rules exist so that HMRC officers can use your records to check the margin you have achieved on each vehicle you have sold.
 It’s important that you keep to these rules so that you can continue using the margin scheme.
 If HMRC cannot check the margins you have declared from your records, VAT will be due on the full selling price of the vehicles you’ve supplied, even if they were otherwise eligible for the scheme.
-If you are not sure whether your records meet the margin scheme rules, please call the VAT general enquiries helpline.
+If you are not sure whether your records meet the Margin Scheme rules, call the VAT general enquiries helpline.

 5.2 Records you must keep in your stock books